AnhadSodhi/MakeALauncher/README.md

 ## Feel free to open an issue ticket (in the top menu) if you have any problems or questions!

-<sub>Most of this code was taken from my other project, BakkesLeague Launcher (https://github.com/frost-ee/BakkesLeague-Launcher).
+<sub>Some of this code was taken from my other project, BakkesLeague Launcher (https://github.com/frost-ee/BakkesLeague-Launcher).
 I wanted to make a version that wasn't hard-coded and instead let the user decide which programs to add to the output file.
 Again, I had some assistance from ChatGPT 3.5 throughout.</sub>